enderjiang/data-gpt-bot/README.md

 The Gradio interface makes it easy for users to quickly and easily query databases using natural language, without having to write complex SQL queries themselves.
 It also provides a user-friendly way for developers to showcase and test their machine learning models.

 Front-end Display
+Gradio interface, user enter question, get the answer

 ![image](https://user-images.githubusercontent.com/65903200/236637785-a254f08d-c776-461b-8372-abab6f1a35f9.png)

 Back-end Display
+When executing each commend, langchain will generate process, value, as well as convert back to natural language answer
 ![image](https://user-images.githubusercontent.com/65903200/236637824-aea96ae4-964e-4547-a829-584cd5bf77dc.png)